solita/solita.github.com/_posts/2017-07-11-automated-security-testing.md

 - Security Pipeline
 ---

 A Security Pipeline, or Automated security testing, is finally within our grasp!
-This is something we have been waiting for and trying to achieve for a number of years, but it finally appears that there's light in the end of the tunnel.
+This is something we have been waiting for and trying to achieve for a number of years, but there's finally light at the end of the tunnel.
 This post provides a teplate for automating security scans and examines various issues one will encounter implementing that.

 ## Simple: Build security in!

 The basic premise for Solita is that **security must be built in** during the development process.
-There will be no security fairy who could magically add security to a product when it's almost finished.
+There is no security fairy who can magically add security to a product when it's almost finished.
 Dealing with serious security issues right before deployment to production is costly and often ruins the management's day by postponing the launch.
 Or makes them sweat if they have to launch with a system which is known to be vulnerable to hackers and cyber criminals.

-We have previously covered this in high level at this previous post [What is DevSec](http://dev.solita.fi/2016/10/25/what-is-devsec.html).
+We have previously covered this issue in high level at this previous post [What is DevSec](http://dev.solita.fi/2016/10/25/what-is-devsec.html).
 There was also a talk about this in Tampere Goes Agile 2017, [slides here](https://www.slideshare.net/Solita_Oy/devsec-build-security-in-and-dance-like-a-pro-81338146).

 Our method is essentially a three step process: